 The muffins should be completely cool when you store them.
 Place a paper towel on the bottom of a plastic or glass container.

 Add the muffins.
 Place another paper towel on top.
 Cover with the lid and store at room temperature.
 This will prevent the muffins from becoming soggy.
-They will last for 2-3 days.
+They will last for up to 3 days.

 - Refrigerator: